yanqiangyu/Games/README.md

-This is the java source code for a card game.
+This is the java source code for a Hearts-like card game called Pig-Chase.

 The main test program is available as

 	com.ialogic.games.cards.CardPlayTest

-Input 4 plyer names and it will simulate a team game up to 100 rounds or when the score goes over +/- 1000.
+Input 4 player names and the test program will simulate a team game up to 100 rounds or when the either team's score goes over +/- 1000.

-Online serer and Browser based client is under development
+Online server and browser based client are under development.
+You are welcome to contribute to it.

 Have fun!